-The Fund aims to achieve a combination of growth and income by investing in companies in Emerging Markets countries, which adhere to the abrdn Emerging Markets Sustainable Equity Investment Approach.
-The Fund aims to outperform the MSCI Emerging Markets Index (USD) benchmark before charges.
+The Fund aims to achieve long term growth by investing in companies in Asia Pacific (excluding Japan) countries which in our view will make a positive contribution to society through their alignment achieving the United Nation's Sustainable Development Goals ('SDGs').
+The Fund aims to outperform the MSCI AC Asia Pacific ex Japan Index (USD) benchmark before charges.

-The Fund invests at least 90% of its assets in equity and equity related securities of companies listed, incorporated or domiciled in Emerging Markets countries or having significant operations and/or exposure to Emerging Market countries.
-The Fund may invest up to 30% of its net assets in Mainland China equity and equity-related securities, although only up to 20% of its net assets may be invested directly through QFI regime, the Shanghai-Hong Kong and Shenzhen-Hong Kong Stock Connect programme or by any other available means.
-All equity and equity related securities will follow abrdn's Emerging Markets Sustainable Equity Investment Approach.
+Fund invests at least 90% of the Fund's assets in its investment universe.
+This is defined as equities and equity-related securities of companies that are under active research coverage by the investment team and are listed, incorporated or domiciled in Asia Pacific countries (excluding Japan), or companies that derive a significant proportion of their revenues or profits from Asia Pacific (excluding Japan) operations or have a significant proportion of their assets in those countries.
+The Fund may also invest in equities and equity-related securities of companies that have a connection with a Frontier Market.
+The Fund may invest up to 30% of its net assets in Mainland China equities and equity-related securities, although only up to 20% of its net assets may be invested directly through QFI regime, the Shanghai-Hong Kong and Shenzhen-Hong Kong Stock Connect programme or by any other available means.
+Investment in all equity and equity related securities will follow the abrdn Asian SDG Equity Investment Approach, which is published at www.abrdn.com, under Fund Centre.